g2-tracking

 Okay, But Why Go Through All The Trouble Though?

 If it feels like a lot of work, that’s because it is.
 However, thorough and continuous vendor assessments are critical for a strong and compliant security posture in the long run.
+They ensure not just initial compliance but ongoing adherence to security standards.
 Here are some key reasons why vendor assessments are non-negotiable:

 • Security assurance: You’ll finally have rest assurance that your service providers meet (and continue to meet) security standards, drastically reducing the risk of data breaches or security violations.